network-analytics/pmacct-test-automation/README.md

               creates pcap_mount_n folders and copies traffic pcap and reproducer conf

 **consumer_setup_teardown** creates and tears down the Kafka consumer (message reader)

+## Hints

+If no messages are received and reading times out, it is very probably that you are not using the correct consumer object in the test.
+The framework creates as many consumers as the number of Kafka topics referenced in the pmacct config file.
+The fixture consumer_setup_teardown returns the list of consumers created.
+The test method typically calls main with either the consumer list, or the first consumer only- it's up to the test case author.